pn1616/amfoss_tasks/logs.md

 # Updates and Logs

+I know this is not necessary but I wanted to keep track of my progress and half way through it, I thought why not share it?
+So here's the progress updates of each days.

 I spent a week researching on a few tasks because I didn't have Ubuntu yet due to some issues with my laptop

 - Installed Ubuntu - 09-09-2023